mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-glibc-v2.33/Readme.md

 * The new --help option of the dynamic linker provides usage and information and library search path diagnostics.

-* The mallinfo2 function is added to report statistics as per mallinfo, but with larger field widths to accurately report values that are larger than fit in an integer.
+* The mallinfo2 function is added to report statistics as per mallinfo,but with larger field widths to accurately report values that are larger than fit in an integer.

 * Add <sys/platform/x86.h> to provide query macros for x86 CPU features.

 * Support for the RISC-V ISA running on Linux has been expanded to run on 32-bit hardware.
-This is supported for the following ISA and ABI pairs:
+The 32-bit RISC-V port requires at least Linux 5.4, GCC 7.1 and   binutils 2.28.This is supported for the following ISA and ABI pairs:
+*
     - rv32imac ilp32
     - rv32imafdc ilp32
     - rv32imafdc ilp32d

-  The 32-bit RISC-V port requires at least Linux 5.4, GCC 7.1 and binutils 2.28.
+    -
 * A new fortification level _FORTIFY_SOURCE=3 is available.
 At this level, glibc may use additional checks that may have an additional performance overhead.
 At present these checks are available only on LLVM 9 and later.
 The latest GCC available at this time (10.2) does not support this level of fortification.

 ## GNU C Library (glibc)